 A sterile dependence on words and concepts, the tools of thought that had separated the followers of Mo Zi and Confucius for generations, would have been inconsistent with the general thrust of the Zhuang Zi.
 Isolating 物 wù creatures by an act of will or intention (意 yì) is fundamental to thinking.
 The thing that one creates by one's power of conceptualization is one's own.
 Once one learns a language, most of this primary level of experience that one understand by using the concepts that one has created can be mapped onto language.
-Most of the primary-level things (e.g., self as a discrete entity vs. others as discrete entities) can be mapped onto language, and they can be handled by means of narratives, logic, and set theory.43 What was experience without words, e.g., that one bundle of qualia that one recognizes as a quasi-permanent feature of one's experience, cannot move through or occupy the same location as another qualia that one also recognizes as a quasi-permanent "thing," and that limitation on co-locality can be expressed in words and the phenomena experienced can be conveyed in linguistic form to other people.
+Most of the primary-level things (e.g., self as a discrete entity vs. others as discrete entities) can be mapped onto language, and they can be handled by means of narratives, logic, and set theory.31 What was experience without words, e.g., that one bundle of qualia that one recognizes as a quasi-permanent feature of one's experience cannot move through or occupy the same location as another qualia that one also recognizes as a quasi-permanent "thing," can be expressed in words and the phenomena experienced can be conveyed in linguistic form to other people.

 Zhuang Zi distrusts and wants to subvert the arrogant use of language.
 Language is a beneficial tool if used in a way that respects its origins in pure experience and its potential contamination by taking on wholesale the socially accepted dossier that accompanies socially constructed creatures such as "angry black man."

-Implicit in Zhuang Zi teaching is the realization that the 物 wù creature that one creates may have been inappropriate all along, and when the universe shows a new side of itself the old 物 wù may have to be replaced.
+Implicit in Zhuang Zi teaching is the realization that the 物 wù that one creates may have been inappropriate all along, and when the universe shows a new side of itself the old 物 wù may have to be replaced.
 Early examples were discoveries in natural science such as lichens not simply being plants.
 Later examples created great consternation when Newtonian physics reached the limits of its applicability.
 Suddenly light could not be forced to accept the human idea that it was something like sound waves or water waves, and it also could not be forced to accept the interpretation of its behavior that said it consists of particles.
 Suddenly velocities could be additive as long as they remained low but when they became high their sum could not exceed the speed of light.
-Werner Heisenberg gives a very clear picture of a long period of intense psychological discomfort wherein he knew that the then-current picture of subatomic events was strongly inconsistent with what was coming out of the laboratories and would have to be changed, but he had no way of imagining where and how the classical picture could actually be changed.
+Wernher Heisenberg gives a very clear picture of a long period of intense psychological discomfort wherein he knew that the then-current picture of subatomic events was strongly inconsistent with what was coming out of the laboratories and would have to be changed, but he had no way of imagining where and how the classical picture could actually be changed.
 The old ways of thinking about things were strongly resistant to change, and attempts to change them resulted in great discomfort.

 The ability to give up preconceptions, to reencounter the unstructured, the unconstructed, primal view of the universe without any of the human-supplied boundaries, and then to run through other ways of using concepts to make a world and to understand it, is an essential ability in a turbulent and dangerous world.
-1 For the convenience of those who have not mastered pinyin romanization, I have borrowed the spelling used in Yale romanization (where zhi would be written jr), but instead of using a regular "r," substituting a "r" in compromise.
-"Shir" is not to be pronounced like "she."
-Instead, is sounds like the beginning of "sherbet."